Metrizable uniform spaces: Uniform ANRs

-Uniformly locally equiconnected compacta coincide with locally equiconnected compacta \cite[Theorem 2.5]{Du2}.
+\begin{remark} Due to Lemma \ref{LCU-rel-lemma}, uniformly locally contractible compacta coincide with locally equiconnected compacta \cite[Theorem 2.5]{Du2}.
 Whether locally equiconnected compacta are ANRs is a long standing open problem going back to Fox \cite{Fox}.
 Its special case is the so-called ``compact AR problem'' of whether a compact convex subset of a metrizable topological vector space is an AR.